 10. Another very striking fact is, that some clairvoyants will accurately indicate the time of the places they thus mentally visit.
 E., who is one of these, does this with great accuracy.
-It is sometimes said by the clairvoyant to be done by observing the appearance and position of the sun, and is probably a guess, more or less accurate, as in the case of many of us in the ordinary state.
+It is sometimes said by the clairvoyant to be done by observing the appearance and position of the sun, and is probably, a guess more or less accurate, as in the case of many of us in the ordinary state.
 But E. declares that she does it by reading the clocks of a place, or the watch of the individual seen by her.
 And it is found that she will give, for the same place, at any hour of the day, invariably the same difference of time, so that, where both watches are correct, the difference of longitude may be ascertained.
-For some very well-devised and satisfactory experiments, made with her at the request of my honoured friend, Sir W. C. Trevelyan, on this point, I again refer to Part II.
+Some very well devised and satisfactory experiments were made with her at the request of my honoured friend, Sir W. C. Trevelyan, on this interesting point.